-Since publication of Version 2 of the End of Rotation exams, PAEA has provided members with projected national comparative data (means and standard deviations) on the first day of administration.
-These comparative data were based on the projected performance of a reference population of PA students and the historical performance of individual items included on the new forms.
-When the exam forms were retired in July, we then were able to report the final statistics for that version of the exam on endofrotation.org.
-The projected mean and standard deviations were generally extremely close to the final numbers that were reported.
+Since the second year of publication for End of Rotation exams, PAEA has provided members with projected national comparative data (means and standard deviations) on the first day of administration.
+These comparative data are based on the projected performance of a reference population of PA students and the historical performance of individual items included on the new forms.
+When the exam forms are retired, we then are able to report the final statistics for that version of the exam.
+All Historical Statistics can be found on the Assessment Resource page.

-For Version 6 scale scores, the method we used to make national comparative data available on the first day of administration is different.
-Scale scores are developed based on actual performance of a reference population of students taking Version 5 End of Rotation exam forms.
-The final data from Version 5 of each of the specialty exams were statistically equated to scale scores using a linear transformation.
-Utilizing empirical versus projected data in statistical analysis yields slightly different results, but ensures that data are stable across years.
+The method we used to make national comparative data available on the first day of administration is based on actual performance of a reference population of students who took previous End of Rotation exam forms.
+The reference group of each of the specialty exams were statistically equated from raw to theta to scale scores using a linear transformation.
+Utilizing empirical versus projected data in statistical analysis yields slightly different results but ensures that data are stable across years.
 To best represent our student test-takers, we felt it was important to transform raw scores into scale scores using empirical data.